knative/docs/docs/eventing/broker/config-br-defaults.md

       namespace: knative-eventing
 ```

-This means that any Broker created without a specific BrokerClass annotation or
+This means that any Broker created without a specific BrokerClass annotation
-`spec.config` will use a `MTChannelBasedBroker` implementation and the Broker
+will use `MTChannelBasedBroker`, and any Broker without a `spec.config`
-will have spec.config like so:
+will have `spec.config` like so:

 ```
 spec: